 Several of the people I’ve interviewed have commented that there is much of value that the two sides can learn from each other.
 Einer Boberg’s contribution to the self-help movement can be seen as a case study or a model – one model, perhaps, among many others – of how the two sides can work together.
 Stefan Hoffmann of Germany has commented, as well, that much depends on the personalities of the speech professionals.

 A case study that Stefan Hoffmann has mentioned, in a recent interview, is that of Beatriz Biain de Touzet, a speech professional in Argentina who worked closely, years ago, with Stefan Hoffmann on the board of directors of the International Stuttering Association.
-In this case, a speech professional from Argentina played a key role in the founding of the Argentina Stuttering Association, and in the leadership of it.
+In this case, a speech professional from Argentina played a key role in the founding of the Argentina Stuttering Association.
 She has contributed, as well, to the worldwide self-movement of people who stutter.

-We can also add that the launch, years ago, of the Stuttering Association of Toronto, the Canadian Stuttering Association, the Estonian Association of People Who Stutter, and the International Stuttering Association, in each case involves one thing in common.
+We can also add that the launch, of the groups that I have described, involves one thing in common.
 In each case, we are talking about a process of community self-organizing.
 We are talking about how communities – or, at least, segments of communities – can go about organizing themselves.

 University of Alberta